microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 > [!TIP]
 > For better readability, it is recommended to change the Terminal/PowerShell window settings to the "Pro" profile.

+> **Note**
+>
+> When the 'Compliance Utility' is started for the first time and an installation of the 'Unified Labeling Support Tool' is found, it is removed.

 If you select `[C] COLLECT`, a submenu will be expanded, and you can collapse it by selecting option `[C] COLLECT` again: <a name="collect"></a>

 ```